 This section contains all of our resources for young people with diabetes.
-For our information sheets for carers of people with diabetes, please click here.

 'myD’ (my diabetes) is a site that has been developed specifically for people aged 16 to 25 years living with diabetes.

 The site provides general information on living with diabetes and covers ‘everyday’ topics like school, work, travel, driving and general health.
 The site also provides information and links to other sites of interest, places to go for more information, and there is a section for you to tell your story and talk about how you live with diabetes, here and now.

 To visit the myD website, please click here: myd.ndss.com.au

 Information sheets for young people with type 1 diabetes

 Moving On Up